jarmoruuth/AutoIntegrate/README.md

 # AutoIntegrate

-PixInsight script to integrate FITS and other image files.
+PixInsight script to integrate FITS, RAW and other image files.
 Script automates initial steps of image processing in PixInsight.

 Script has a GUI interface where some processing options can be selected.